xinshuoweng/AB3DMOT/README.md

 - [Acknowledgement](#acknowledgement)

 ## News
 - Aug.
+21, 2019: Results on KITTI "pedestrian" and "cyclist" released.
+- Aug.
 19, 2019: A bug in orientation correction fixed.
 - Jul.
 9, 2019: Code and results on KITTI "car" split released.